-CONCLUSION: THE ARM'S-LENGTH PRINCIPLE IS STRONGER THAN THE THREE GOLIATHS is stronger than the three Goliaths.
+The arm's-length principle is sufficiently robust and flexible that it can handle all three criticisms: The ALP is stronger than the three Goliaths.
 Just because the rules are old doesn't mean they are dumb or that they should be abandoned when new crises or technological changes occur.
-The ALP is a necessary and critically important component of a robust and flexible international tax regime - one that can be efficient, neutral, and equitable for developed and developing economies in the years ahead.
+The ALP is a necessary and critically important component of a robust and flexible international tax regime-one that can be efficient, neutral, and equitable for developed and developing economies in the years ahead.